GerlechJen/Stock-Analysis/README.md

 ## Results

 In performing this analysis, three new output arrays "tickerVolumes", "tickerStartingPrices", and "tickerEndingPrices" were created.
-A variable "tickerIndex" was also created and set to 0 before iterating over all the rows.The tickerIndex was used to get access to the correct index of the new three arrays created as well as the "tickers" array.
+A variable "tickerIndex" was also created and set to 0 before iterating over all the rows.The tickerIndex was used to get access to the correct index of the new three arrays created, as well as, the "tickers" array.

 A loop was created to initialize tickersVolumes to 0.
 Another loop was created to loop over all the rows in the spreadsheet.
 Within this second loop, using the tickerIndex as index, a script was created that increased the current "tickerVolumes" and added the ticker volume for the current stock ticker.